 I also Battled Being Afro-Latina

-I got caught up in the struggle of being Latina within the Black travel blogger community.
-I hate that I had to seek out this community to begin with (it is 2018 y’all — why is diversity still an issue?), but as I often joked to my friends, it seems there can only be a few travel bloggers of color making it big in the mainstream (white) community at a time so we have to support each other (ugh, it sucks that I even have to write that).
+I initially got caught up in the struggle of being Latina within the Black travel blogger community.
+I hate that I had to seek out this community to begin with (it is 2018 y’all — why is diversity still an issue?), but as I often joked to my friends: it seems there can only be a few travel bloggers of color making it big in the mainstream (white) community at a time so we have to support each other (ugh, it sucks that I even have to write that).

 So I sought new outlets, particularly Black network groups.
-This was a difficult feat, as I am a Latina who seems to be accepted as Black arbitrarily while other times cursed for being too "light skinned" (but am I, really?) to be Black.
+This was a difficult feat, as I am a Latina who seems to be accepted as Black arbitrarily while other times cursed for being too "light skinned" (but am I, really?) or “Spanish” to be Black.
 This was frustrating for many reasons:

-I (stupidly) stressed over not being recognized by a popular Black traveler Instagram account that only accidentally featured "me" when my post highlighted a darker, African-American guest blogger.
+Example: I (stupidly) stressed over not being recognized by a popular Black traveler Instagram account that only (accidentally) featured "me" when my post highlighted a darker, African-American guest blogger.
 Yes, they actually posted a feature about my blog using her photo — you read that right.
 (Looking back, it could’ve been an honest mistake but was amplified by my insecurity.)

 If I had any suspicion about not being “black enough” this confirmed it.
-I either wasn't dark enough or that I pissed someone off for referring to myself as Latina/Afro-Latina (if you didn't know - yes, that is an issue).
+I either wasn't dark enough or that I pissed someone off for referring to myself as Latina/Afro-Latina instead of Black (if you didn't know - yes, that is an issue).